 There are many reasons why we fell in love with Indonesia, we told you already about the best places to visit in Indonesia (its paradise islands and incredible wildlife is something unique to see), but another reason why we love the country so much is because of their food.

-Today we are going to tell you all about the famous food in Indonesia, we will talk about why is it so delicious, about its spices and herbs, and of course, we will tell you which are the best Indonesian dishes.
+Today we are going to tell you all about the famous food of Indonesia, we will talk about why is it so delicious, about its spices and herbs, and of course, we will tell you which are the best Indonesian dishes.

-Top 10 most popular Indonesian dishes
+Top 10 most popular Indonesian food recipes

 1) Nasi Goreng